+Non-cash investing activities in 2014 include an accrual of \$1.5 million for capital leases and \$1.5 million in earn-out payments to the former owners of an aerospace acquisition.
+Non-cash financing activities in 2014 include an adjustment to other comprehensive income related to the underfunding of the pension and SERP plans and changes in the fair value of derivative financial instruments that qualified for hedge accounting.
+Additionally, non-cash financing activities in 2014 include \$4.3 million of dividends declared but not yet paid.
+The total net adjustment was \$38.7 million, net of tax of \$23.4 million.
 Non-cash investing activities in 2013 include an accrual of \$0.9 million for purchases of property and equipment and \$3.5 million in earn-out payments to the former owners of an aerospace acquisition.
-Non-cash financing activities in 2013 include an adjustment to other comprehensive income related to the underfunding of the pension and SERP plans and changes in the fair value of derivative financial instruments that qualified for hedge accounting.
+Non-cash financing activities in 2013 include an accrual of \$0.9 million for purchases of property and equipment to other comprehensive income related to the underfunding of the pension and SERP plans and changes in the fair value of derivative financial instruments that qualified for hedge accounting.
 The total adjustment was \$39.0 million, net of tax of \$23.6 million.
+Additionally, non-cash financing activities in 2013 include \$4.3 million of dividends declared but not yet paid.
 Non-cash investing activities in 2012 include an accrual of \$3.1 million for purchases of property and equipment.
+Non-cash financing activities in 2012 include an adjustment to other comprehensive income related to the underfunding of the pension and SERP plans and changes in the fair value of \$3.1 million for purchases of property and equipment.
 Non-cash financing activities in 2012 include an adjustment to other comprehensive income related to the underfunding of the pension and SERP plans and changes in the fair value of derivative financial instruments that qualified for hedge accounting.
-The total adjustment was \$8.2 million, net of tax of \$5.0 million.
-Non-cash financing activities in 2011 include an adjustment to other comprehensive income related to the underfunding of the pension and SERP plans and changes in the fair value of derivative financial instruments that qualified for hedge accounting.
-The total adjustment was \$29.0 million, net of tax of \$17.8 million.
-The Company describes its pension obligations in more detail in Note 15, Pension Plans.
+The total adjustment was \$3.0 million, net of tax of \$5.0 million.
+The Company describes in 2012 include an adjustment to other comprehensive